-Here is a really simple recipe to make 100% pure Homemade Coconut Milk with your Vitamix.
+Here is a really simple recipe of how to make 100% pure Homemade Coconut Milk with your Vitamix using only 2 clean ingredients.

 I’ve had quite a journey over the past several years in trying to find the best non-dairy milk alternative.